-Portland Community College will allow college credit for work completed in high school, following the policy for Dual Credit Programs in community colleges as outlined in the Oregon Administrative Rules (OAR).
+Portland Community College will award credit for college coursework completed in high school, following the policies for Dual Credit Programs in community colleges as legislatively defined in the Oregon Administrative Rules (OAR 715-017-0005) and the Oregon Standards for Accelerated College Credit Partnerships as adopted by the Higher Education Coordinating Commission.

-High school students must register for the PCC courses using the specific CRN (course reference number) designated for their HS class(es), and follow applicable PCC Academic Policies and Standards.
+PCC Dual Credit students must be admitted to PCC and register for the PCC courses using the specific CRN (course reference number) designated for their college Dual Credit class, and follow applicable PCC Academic Policies and Standards.

 Policy/Standard Name: Articulation of College Credit for High School Work (Dual Credit)